PharmGKB/PharmCAT/docs/FAQs.md

 PharmCAT releases new versions when substantial updates are ready to be released and not on a time-based schedule.
 For more information see our [Versioning documentation](/methods/Versioning).

+### Does PharmCAT transmit input data over the network or otherwise share input data?

+No, PharmCAT does not copy or transmit any user-input data (i.e. input VCFs or outside call data) off of the system that it's being run on.

 ## Running PharmCAT